Father Anne: Ordination through the womanpriest movement

 The trend of advocating for the ordination of women by a minority of Catholics, began during the 1960s.
 Father Anne's work is part of this movement as she works within the womanpriest movement.
 She attempted ordination in her home state of New Mexico at the Cathedral of St. John in Albuquerque, an Episcopal church, in October 2021.

 Father Anne is celibate and presents herself in the typical dress of a Catholic priest.
 She has said God called her to the priesthood saying, "God is asking me to do this and so it came down to either being obedient to the church teaching or being obedient to God, and we all know the church has changed its teachings over time on other issues."
 In 2020, she was a recipient of the Lucile Murray Durkin Scholarship, named after a visionary Catholic activist.

 The Catholic News Agency reported promptly on her "supposed ordination" and her "simulated Mass" at St. Paul Lutheran Church in Albuquerque the following day.
 Glennon Jones, the vicar general of the Archdiocese of Santa Fe, confirmed the impossibility of the Church to ordain women.

 According to National Catholic Reporter, there are about 250 self-proclaimed Catholic women priests around the world.
 Many of these women were ordained through the womanpriest movement.
 Pope Francis has maintained, as a matter of revelation, the impossibility of ordination to the Catholic priesthood for any women.

+God Says Now campaign

+In 2024, Father Anne promoted her campaign for women's ordination through the slogan "God Says Now."
+This campaign received coverage in National Catholic Reporter and the Santa Fe New Mexican.